terence-lim/financial-data-science/dives/README.md

 #### evaluate.py

-- classes and methods for backtesting and evaluating portfolio returns
+- classes and methods for backtesting and evaluating portfolio performance

 #### taq.py